andrekolodochka/sydtechleaders.github.io/README.md

 **Sydney Technology Leaders** is a meetup group focused on Technology Leadership.
 A place for CTOs, Dev Managers, Directors and Team Leads (and those aspiring to those positions) to go and share ideas, discuss problems, network, and provide/receive mentoring.

-Follow us on twitter @SydTechLeaders.
+Follow us on Twitter [@SydTechLeaders](https://twitter.com/SydTechLeaders).

+Organisers: Owen Senior, Ted Tencza, Kris Howard, and David Edgar.

 ### Joining the group